 How can we support our future music talent pipeline?

-Successful acts like Ed Sheeran continue to help exports soar by 13 per cent to £2.5 billion.
+The report found that successful acts like Ed Sheeran continue to help exports soar by 13 per cent to £2.5 billion.
 His third album ÷ (Divide) was the biggest selling album in the world in 2017.

 According to Pollstar magazine, UK acts Coldplay, Depeche Mode, Sir Paul McCartney, Ed Sheeran and the Rolling Stones all featured in the top ten worldwide tours last year.
 A fantastic achievement but all bar one of these five acts released their debut single in the last century.